Coal Chamber: Second reunion (2022–present)

 Coal Chamber announced their second reunion in November 2022 as well as their scheduled appearance at the 2023 Sick New World festival in Las Vegas, Nevada.
 According to Fafara, a factor in the reunion was his near-death experience from a COVID-19 infection, which prompted his wife to contact the rest of the band.
 He later indicated the possibility of new music down the line, saying, "I realized that any problem we've ever had is gone".

 The band embarked on a US tour in 2023 and a short tour of Australia in 2024.
 They were slated to begin touring again in 2025, but plans were postponed due to Fafara's health issues.
+In February 2026, the band was announced as part of the lineup for the Louder Than Life music festival in Louisville, scheduled to take place in September.

 Musical style and influences

 Coal Chamber's music has been variously described as nu metal, alternative metal, and gothic metal.
 Their self-titled album falls into the first category.
 Elements of hip hop and heavy metal are featured throughout the album.
 Coal Chamber's second album, Chamber Music, is also mainly nu metal, with elements of other genres such as gothic rock, industrial, and electronic music.
 Rivals has groove metal influences, moving away from the goth elements of their previous two albums.
 Coal Chamber have also described their sound as "spookycore", a term invented by their fans.
 In a 2002 interview, Fafara said of the band's "spookycore" label: